thunderdrop/Inform-7-with-NVDA/README.md

 Here are some instructions for reading the output from within the app, and some tips to make it a little less painless.

-By default, Inform 7 automatically places your focus where you need it.
+By default, Inform 7 for Windows automatically places your focus where you need it.
 You will know you are in the right place if you see a multi-line edit with your command prompt in it.
 This will be ">", or whatever you set it to in your source.

 If you aren't placed in the correct field, press CTRL+F6 to get there.
 If you're not sure that you are there, you can press F6 twice to jump back to the previous pane, and then to the "Story" tab.

-From here, you can use basic [text review](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText) commands to view your input and output.
+From here, you can use basic text review [commands](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText) to view your input and output.
 These appear in the same field, in the manner of Frotz, Glulx, and HTML TADS.

 If your keyboard focus is in the right place but your review curser is somewhere else, anchor your review curser to your keyboard focus with the shortcut set on your system.
 By default, the shortcuts are:

 * Desktop layout: NVDA+numpadMinus
 * Laptop layout: NVDA+backspace

 You may also want to unsync your review curser from your system caret.
-This reduces the amount of scrolling up you have to do, as new commands will not reset the position of your review curser to the bottom.
+This reduces the amount of scrolling up, as new commands will not reset the position of your review curser to the bottom.
 The default gesture for this on all layouts is NVDA+6.
 The gesture is called:

 > Toggles on and off the movement of the review cursor due to the caret moving.